rylabo/dialog-polyfill/README.md

 - [ie8](https://github.com/WebReflection/ie8) - Some browser specific DOM fixes for IE8
 - [dom4](https://github.com/WebReflection/dom4) - A cross-browser polyfill that aims for full DOM level 4 support in most major browsers

-You may optionally install via NPM or Bower-
+It is recommended that users install via NPM with the ```--only=production``` flag, as this library has a LOT of dev dependencies:

-    $ npm install dialog-polyfill-ie8
+    $ npm install dialog-polyfill-ie8 --only=production
-    $ bower install dialog-polyfill-ie8

 ### Supports

-This polyfill aims to work in modern versions of all major browsers.
-It also supports IE8 and above.
+This polyfill aims to work in modern versions of all major browsers, supporting IE8 and above.

 ### Steps